Police notice over MLA poaching allegation does not mention FIR, penal provisions: Atishi | Politics

 - India

 Delhi Minister Atishi on Sunday said the notice served to her by the city police in connection with the MLA poaching allegation made by her does not have any mention of an FIR or include penal provisions.
-She said at a press conference that they have sympathy for the Crime Branch officers who are being forced by their ''political bosses'' to indulge in such ''theatrics''. ''Yesterday (Saturday), the Delhi Police's Crime Branch served a notice to Delhi Chief Minister Arvind Kejriwal.
+She also said they have sympathy for the Crime Branch officers who are being forced by their ''political bosses'' to indulge in such ''theatrics''.
+Hitting back at the senior AAP leader, Bansuri Swaraj -- a secretary of the BJP's Delhi unit -- said it was unfortunate to see a sitting minister use such words for a public servant.
+Atishi said at a press conference on Sunday, ''Yesterday (Saturday), the Delhi Police's Crime Branch served a notice to Delhi Chief Minister Arvind Kejriwal.
 Today, they served a notice to me.
 However, the notice does not have any mention of an FIR.
 It does not even include any section of the IPC (Indian Penal Code) or CrPC (Code of Criminal Procedure) or PMLA (Prevention of Money Laundering Act) or Prevention of Corruption Act,'' she said.
 A team of the Delhi Police's Crime Branch on Sunday visited Atishi's home and served her a notice in connection with an allegation that the BJP was attempting to ''poach'' AAP MLAs.
 Police sources said the Delhi minister's staff received the notice after the Crime Branch team visited her residence for a second time on Sunday at 12.55 pm.

 According to the notice, the Crime Branch has asked Kejriwal and Atishi to provide information on the allegation of poaching levelled against the BJP, given that comments made by them suggest they are privy to certain information regarding the commission of a cognisable offence.
 They have been asked to respond to the notice by February 5.